Passing On A Business To Heirs In Northern Virginia

 Professional Estate Planners for Businesses in Northern Virginia

 The estate planning attorneys of Hale Ball Carlson Baumgartner Murphy, PLC develop innovative plans that allow companies to remain intact after the deaths of partners and owners.
 We advise individual proprietors as well as the owners of partnerships, limited liability companies, and closely held corporations.
-To schedule an appointment to discuss the needs of your business and your personal estate, contact our Fairfax office at 1-703-591-4900.
+To schedule an appointment to discuss the needs of your business and your personal estate, contact our Fairfax office online or at 1-703-591-4900.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.